| Moving with children We stress careful planning in every

 they located relative to your potential new home or neighborhood?
 How do

+their new schools compare with current schools?
 Kids need to feel a sense of stability

 and purpose in the move.
 Why are you moving?
 How will the move benefit the